isomerpages/moe-palmviewpri/_palm-view-experience/Education Technology.md

 ---
 <h2>EDUCATION TECHNOLOGY</h2>
 <h4><strong><em>Empowering Future-Ready Learners</em></strong></h4>
-<p>&nbsp;</p>
-<p>Education Technology is purposefully integrated into our learning experiences.
+<p>&nbsp;Education Technology is purposefully integrated into our learning
+experiences.
 Guided by our belief in nurturing <em>Curious Minds, Caring Hearts and Creative Spirits</em>, we empower students to be confident learners and creative problem-solvers.
 Students are equipped with digital competencies to gather and evaluate information, interpret and analyse data, and use software and devices to